 Best Way To Enlarge Images In Photoshop

-This tutorial shows you how to upscale and enlarge an image in Photoshop CC 2018 and later without losing quality and while keeping detail and textures looking great using Preserve Details 2.0.
+This tutorial shows you how to upscale and enlarge an image in Photoshop without losing quality and while keeping detail and textures looking great using Preserve Details 2.0.

 When it comes to resizing images in Photoshop, the general rule has always been that you can make an image smaller than its original size, but you can't make it larger.
 Or at least, you can't make it larger if you care about image quality.
 To make an image smaller, all Photoshop really needs to do is take some of the pixels from the original image and toss them away.
 It sounds like a bad thing, but the result is just the opposite.
 The smaller version usually ends up looking sharper than the original.

 But making an image larger than its original size is a whole other thing.
 Photoshop needs to add pixels to create detail that wasn't there before.
 And if that sounds like a bad thing, that's because it is.
 All Photoshop can do is guess at what the new pixels should look like, and then it tries to blend the new pixels in with the originals.
 The results haven't been great.
 Depending on which upsampling method you used, your larger version usually ended up looking soft and dull or chunky and oversharpened.

-At least, that's the way it's been up till now.
-But Photoshop CC 2018 introduces a brand new upscaling algorithm known as Preserve Details 2.0.
-It's the sequel of sorts to the original Preserve Details algorithm that was added in an earlier release of Photoshop CC.
+At least, that was the way it used to be.
+But Photoshop CC 2018 introduced a brand new upscaling algorithm known as Preserve Details 2.0.
+It's the sequel of sorts to the original Preserve Details algorithm that was added in an earlier release of Photoshop.
 Preserve Details 2.0 is by far the most advanced upscaling technology that Photoshop has ever seen.
-And if you still believe that you can't make an image larger without it looking terrible, Adobe and Photoshop CC 2018 are out to prove you wrong.
+And if you still believe that you can't make an image larger without it looking terrible, Adobe and Photoshop are out to prove you wrong.
 Let's see how it works!